15 THINGS TO DO WHEN YOU'RE STUCK INSIDE WITH THE KIDS

 By Fiona Tapp

-Those long lazy days of summer can really start to drag after a few weeks, especially if the weather refuses to cooperate with your outdoor plans.
+Those long lazy days of summer can really start to drag after a few weeks, especially when the weather refuses to cooperate with your outdoor plans.

-Before you start prematurely wishing for September, take a look at our top ideas to keep your brood busy on those rainy days when you’re all stuck inside.
+Before you start prematurely wishing for Winter, take a look at our top ideas to keep your brood busy on those rainy/cold days when you’re all stuck inside.

 An Old Favourite

 Sometimes the very best indoor activities for kids are old favourites.
 Most children like to colour and draw but when was the last time you gave their supplies a good clean out and restocked?
 Make sure they have new colouring pencils, crayons and felt tips, a good pair of child-friendly safety scissors and a large variety of different types, colours and sizes of paper.
 Put some music on in the background to get the creative juices going and join in for maximum fun.

 Close the curtains (which also means you can stay in your PJ’s all day) blast your favourite tunes as loud as they go and get your family groove on.
 You can even hold a dance competition with prizes for the winners.

 You probably already have a dress up box of clothes that your children like to rummage through and try on but why not kill two birds with one stone and have a good clear out at the same time?
 Go through your wardrobe with your children and any clothes you decide to donate can have a second short life as playthings before you bag them up.
 Your little one will look hilarious in some of your old clubbing clobber!